-- Whole Eggs (This is a whole-food fat because more calories come from fat than from any other macronutrient.)
+- Whole Eggs (This is whole-food fat because more calories come from fat than from any other macronutrient.)

-Eating an occasional low-fructose fruits keeps you from overeating refined sugar.
+Eating occasional low-fructose fruits keeps you from overeating refined sugar.
 Plus, it contains fiber to slow glucose absorption, keeping blood sugar levels stable.

 Feel free to enjoy up to 3 servings of low-fructose fruits per day.
 Here are some great low-fructose fruits:

 The setpoint diet is a delicious, enjoyable way to boost your energy and brighten your mood.
 So, what are you waiting for?
 Click here to get your free Quick-Start Guides.

 Next step: Learn how the Setpoint Diet can boost your energy and mood with SANE

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?